-ADVOCACYIn 1961, a group of mothers founded Villa Esperanza Services because they believed that their special needs children deserved quality care and education.
+In 1961, a group of mothers founded Villa Esperanza Services because they believed that their special needs children deserved quality care and education.
 Not only did they found one of the first schools in Los Angeles County for children with Down syndrome, but they were vocal in the community and advocated for their children.
-Today, Villa serves individuals of all ages, from infants to seniors, with a variety of disabilities, including autism, Down syndrome, cerebral palsy.
+Today, Villa serves individuals of all ages, from infants to seniors, with a variety of intellectual/developmental disabilities such as autism, Down syndrome, and cerebral palsy.

-Villa's overall advocacy goal is to help protect services for children and adults with developmental disabilities including autism, Down syndrome and cerebral palsy.
+Villa's overall advocacy goal is to help protect services for children, adults, and seniors with intellectual/developmental disabilities.
 Steps to increasing visibility and advocacy include:

 - Help families tell their story and become advocates in their community.